 Maleen refused to marry her father’s choice, and so the king ordered a tower to be built.
 No light would be able to enter it, neither from the sun nor the moon.
 He stored provisions for seven years with the promise that he would come back then to see if Maleen had changed her “perverse will.”

 I went into the prison tower with my mistress.
 We were walled in together.

 We sat in darkness, spoke in darkness, ate in darkness, and never knew day from night.
 When the provisions ran out, no one came.
-Maleen said, “Our last chance is to break through the wall.”
-All we had was a bread knife and the force of necessity.
+Maleen said, “We need to break through the wall.”
+All we had was a bread knife.
 After chipping away at the mortar for a long, long time, we were able to remove one stone.
 Then another.
 At last, light broke through.
-We were blinded by it, and it was not an easy adjustment.
+We were blinded by it for some time.

 When our eyes adjusted, our vision broke our hearts.
 Maleen’s mighty father had gone to war, and he had been defeated.
 The castle was destroyed, the village burned, and the fields, ruined.